 - arranging maintenance and manage funds for future replacement of items such as carpets and hot water services;

 - submitting quarterly financial reports to CEHL and keeping all associated records;

-- most CERCs elect a treasurer, rents officer and finance committee to manage the day to day financial affairs.
+- most CERCs elect a board and have a treasurer, rents officer and finance committee to manage the day to day financial affairs.